fossas/cse-challenge-ma/README.md

 ### Level I

 - Prepare a “What is FOSSA?” presentation.
-  - Explain FOSSA and how it will engage as part of the due diligence process
+  - Explain FOSSA and how it will engage as part of the due diligence process.
 - Sign up for FOSSA.
 - Review the FOSSA CLI documentation.